EvgeniyaItkina/from-the-ground-up-bundling/lessons/03-adding-lint/README.md

 ## 5 ESLint is a test

-- The way I view it, there is nothing different between Prettier, ESLint, PlayWright, and Jest.
+- The way I view it, there is nothing different between Prettier, ESLint, PlayWright, and Node:test.
 They are all tests.
 Which is why I want `npm test` to run them.
 - The way I do it is simple:
   - Have `test:eslint` and `test:playwright` and others